lucia-gm/memory-game/README.md

 # Memory card game
 Memory game based on matching pairs of cards.
-This is part of the Udacity Front-End Nanodegree.

 [View online demo](https://lucia-gm.github.io/memory-game/)

 [![Preview](img/preview.gif)](https://lucia-gm.github.io/memory-game/)

 ## Project Overview
+The project is part of the Udacity Front-End Nanodegree and [here](https://github.com/udacity/fend-project-memory-game) is the starter code.
 It is provided some HTML and CSS styling to display a static version of the Memory Game project.
 I have to convert this project from a static project to an interactive one.
 This required modifying the HTML and CSS files, but primarily the JavaScript file, as only the shuffle cards function is provided.
 I have included sound and cards animations.

 ## How to play
 There are 16 cards on a deck, click on the cards to reveal icons and see if you find a match.